Inland Gas Upgrades

 At FortisBC, we believe serving the community is a privilege.
 That’s why we're committed to investing in legacy opportunities in the communities where our project work takes place.
 For example, in Kamloops we have partnered with Thompson Rivers University on an invasive plant species study in Kenna Cartwright Park.
 When we’re ready to restore our worksites in the park we’ll restore them with native plants.
 The results of this study will be publicly available to benefit anyone interested in reducing invasive species in the region.

-Some of our other community investment initiatives on this project include helping a community bus service get underway in Mackenzie and improving trails and accessibility for the Cranbrook Community Forest.
+Some of our other community investment initiatives on this project include contributing to the establishment of the Elkford Meeting Place and improving trails and accessibility for the Cranbrook Community Forest.

 Supporting local businesses and workers

 We want to maximize the benefit of our projects in the community through the creation of local jobs and training opportunities, fair access to contracts for local and Indigenous suppliers and investment in local businesses.

 During the first six months of 2022, the Inland Gas Upgrades project spent $9.1 million with 101 BC-based vendors, 22 of which are Indigenous.
 This includes $3 million spent locally, within the communities where work took place.

 Creating pathways for employment is one of the ways we support local communities and workers.
 Through our involvement in the Indigenous Intern Leadership Program, we established two internship roles for Indigenous graduates to gain real world experience engaging and building relationships with municipalities and local and First Nations communities.
 We also partnered with Proactive Safety & First Aid to create a safety officer internship for a member of the Ktunaxa nation in the Kootenay region.